Whiteks1/andhis-docs/README.md

 For this reason, the `ai/` folder is the semantic root, not a subfolder of `docs/`.

-The application codebase may reference or mirror this structure, but this repository remains the **source of truth** for design and contracts.
+The application codebase may reference or mirror this structure, but this repository remains the **source of truth** for AI design and contracts.

 ---